 - USB Devices-This item lists the total number of devices detected in the system, categorized by device type. - Legacy USB Support-This setting specifies whether or not legacy USB support is enabled.
-Legacy USB support refers to the ability to use a USB keyboard and mouse during system boot or in a legacy operating system such as DOS.
+Legacy USB support refers to the ability to use a USB, keyboard and mouse during system boot or in a legacy operating system such as DOS.
 The default value is Enabled.
-This option is automatically disabled when booting LabVIEW Real-Time in order to reduce application jitter.

-- Overcurrent Reporting-This setting allows the BIOS to notify the operating system of any USB ports which sources too much current.
+This option is automatically disabled when booting LabVIEW Real-Time in order to reduce application jitter. - Overcurrent Reporting-This setting allows the BIOS to notify the operating system of any USB ports which source too much current.
 The default value for this setting is Disabled. - Transfer Timeout-This setting specifies the timeout value for Control, Bulk, and Interrupt USB transfers.
-The default value for this setting is 20 seconds. - Device Reset Timeout-This setting specifies the number of seconds the Power-On Self Test will wait for a USB mass storage device to start.
-The default is 20 seconds. - Device Power-Up Delay-This setting specifies the maximum time a device will take before it properly reports itself to the host controller.
+The default value for this setting is 20 seconds. - Device Reset Timeout-This setting specifies the number of seconds the Power-On Self Test waits for a USB mass storage device to start.
+The default is 20 seconds. - Device Power-up Delay-This setting specifies the maximum time a device takes before it properly reports itself to the host controller.
 When set to Auto, a root port is granted 100 ms, and for a hub port, the delay value is taken from the hub descriptor.
-The default value for this setting is Auto. - Device Power-Up Delay in Seconds-This setting specifies the number of seconds the Power-On Self Test will wait for a USB device or hub to power on.
+When set to Manual, you can set the delay manually.
+The default value for this setting is Auto. - Device Power-Up Delay in Seconds-This setting specifies the number of seconds the Power-On Self Test waits for a USB device or hub to power on.
 This setting is only visible if Device Power-Up Delay is set to Manual.
 The default is 5 seconds.